alberefe/grimoirelab-enigma/README.md

+Current dependencies:

+- dotenv
+- json
+- os

+(in the future I'm planning to manage all dependencies with poetry, like the rest of grimoirelab)

 Instructions to test the class bitwarden_manager.py

 1. Create .env file and add the credentials used to access your vault. (or the vault where the credentials are stored)